After Epstein fallout, Acosta’s critics warn of ‘troubling’ lack of resources for trafficking victims

 Breaking News Emails

-But among some human trafficking lawyers and victims advocates, concern about the embattled cabinet secretary, who as the U.S. attorney in Florida secured a federal non-prosecution agreement against Epstein in 2008, has been building for months.
+But among some human trafficking lawyers and victims advocates, concern has been building for months about the embattled Cabinet secretary, who as the U.S. attorney in Florida secured the federal non-prosecution agreement against Epstein in 2008.

 "I can tell you with a high degree of certainty that the new procedures will slow down the process exponentially," said Martina Vandenberg, the president of the Human Trafficking Legal Center in Washington, D.C.